hyorkim11/hyorkim11.github.io/index.md

 title: Welcome
 ---

-# Hi there!
+## Hi there!
-## My name is Josh Kim and I am a Product Designer
+### My name is Josh Kim.
-### experienced in delivering end-to-end UI & UX for both mobile and web applications.
-I am passionate about creating familiar & comfortable experiences.
+I am a Product Designer experienced in delivering end-to-end UI & UX for both mobile and web applications, passionate about creating familiar & comfortable experiences.

 ---
 ## Latest Works

 > **Note:** Apologies for the messy and unkempt UI around here!
 I've moved my portfolio and the tech stack for the nth time.
-But the content should all be there!
+Currently in the process of creating a new case study and porting over existing content.

-My recent projects consist of seamlessly translating desktop experiences to mobile app experiences.
 Recent production releases in the Dick's Mobile App world:

 <style>
 .no-shadow-table img {